 The Seedling Evaporator Pan is a continuous-flow pan with three baffles / four chambers.
 The sap goes in bottom-left, and syrup will be poured off bottom-right.

-You know what a continuous-flow pan is, but do you know why it’s better for sugaring than a flat pan?
+You know what a continuous-boil (or continuous-flow) pan is, but do you know why it’s better for sugaring than a flat pan?

 To address this question, I asked Expert-of-Sorts, Andy Boutin, General Manager of Pellergy, and, conveniently, co-lessor of 157 Pioneer Center, Suite 1.
 As Andy was moving stuff around our shared warehouse, I shouted questions at him, and he shouted back, pausing every once in a while to draw me a diagram.
 Here’s how our high-volume conversation went:

 Kate: People want to know why continuous-flow evaporators are more efficient than evaporating on a flat pan.
 I gather the answer lies in understanding a principle of physics called a “gradient.”
 I’m trying to figure out what a gradient is, what it has to do with sugaring, and how a continuous-flow evaporator exploits that principle to make more syrup in less time.
 Can you help?

 Andy: Marine Engineering and Naval Architecture.

 Kate: Hmm.
 But that involved a lot of Physics classes, right?